 One of the key advantages of superannuation investing is also seen as one of the key disadvantages.
 Many people complain they can’t access their superannuation until they retire, but this rule also means that your super account’s investment earnings are invested regularly for a long time.
 Keeping your investment earnings in your super fund for 10, 20 or 30 years, or even longer, means you’re building a much bigger nest egg for your retirement than you could have achieved if you were able to withdraw your money any time.

 Most super funds earn about 7% return.
 Compare that with the 17+% annual return with quality bricks and mortar.
+In 2018 your super fund earned an average of 0.4%.

-The concept of saving, as opposed to investing can often be confusing.
+The concept of saving, as opposed to investing, can often be confusing.
 For example, if you have your money in a bank account that pays no interest, then that bank account is not an investment.
 You may have savings, but those savings are not working for you, as an investment would.
 If, however, the bank pays interest on your account balance, your account can be considered an investment because the bank is generating returns in the form of interest.
 Depending on what level of interest the bank pays you on your account, you may consider it a good investment or an under-performing investment, just like risky shares.

 Doubling your money is all about time.